davidprogil/openCcsds/README.md

 # openCcsds
-Open source C code that implements a client-server architecture that uses the CCSDS packet structure to exchange data
+(work in progress) Open source C code that implements a client-server architecture that uses the CCSDS packet structure to exchange data